DeLightor/CourseDesignProject/README.md

 # CourseDesignProject
-This is no just a test
+This is not just a test